chalk-ai/docs/vector-db.md

 class SearchQuery:
     query: str
     embedding: Vector = embed(...)
+    topic: str
     nearest_documents: DataFrame[FAQDocument] = has_many(
         lambda: SearchQuery.embedding.is_near(
-            FAQDocument.embedding
+            FAQDocument.question_embedding
+        ) & (SearchQuery.topic == FAQDocument.topic) # Additional filters can optionally be added to the join

     )
-    )

 @features
 class FAQDocument:
     question: str
     question_embedding: Vector = embed(...)
+    topic: str
     link: str
 ```

-In this example, the `has_many` response from the join will be delegated to the configured vector database, which performs the efficient nearest neighbor search.
+In this example, the `has_many` response from the join will be delegated to the configured vector database which performs the efficient nearest neighbor search.
+The `FAQDocument.query_embedding` is stored in the vector store: the following section discusses how the embeddings are loaded into the vector store.

 ## Persisting Vector Features